mark-hennessy/flow-vs-typescript/README.md

 # Flow vs. Typescript
-This is just a sandbox app that I used to experiment with various JavaScript technologies.
+This is a sandbox app that I used to experiment with various JavaScript technologies.

 My main goal was to compare ES6/Flow and Typescript.